Apple & Blueberry Tarte Tatin is so simple to make & utterly delicious. If you’ve never made Tarte Tatin before then make this one!

 The idea for an Apple & Blueberry Tarte Tatin came to me as I wanted my apples in halves and for something pretty and tasty to fill in the gaps.

-In order to keep my apple halves as in tact as possible instead of an apple corer I used the Oxo Good Grips Melon Baller which was perfect for scooping out the apple core with its smaller scoop.
+To keep my apple halves as intact as possible instead of an apple corer I used the Oxo Good Grips Melon Baller which was perfect for scooping out the apple core with its smaller scoop.

 As this was only my second attempt at making a Tarte Tatin, I was very pleased with the result for both the even baking and the ease of use of the tin (oh and it was delicious).

-I will definitely be making these on a regular basis from now on and experimenting with other sweet and savoury combinations!
+I will be making tarte tatin regularly from now on and experimenting with other sweet and savoury combinations!

 For your chance to win one of 2 sets of a Mermaid Tarte Tatin Tin and an Oxo Good Grips Melon Baller please go to the Rafflecopter at the end of this post.